cantierecreativo/tedium/README.md

 ## Changes to the Capybara node element #set method

-In order to fill in text inputs, selects and checkboxes using the same API, Tedium extends the default `Capybara::Node::Element#set` behaviour, so that it will select the first option matching either the its value or its text:
+In order to be able to fill in text inputs, selects and checkboxes using the same API, Tedium slightly extends the default `Capybara::Node::Element#set` behaviour.
+If the element is a select, the first option with a value or text that matches the provided value will be selected:

 ```html
 <select>